dotecofy/dotecofy/README.md

 This methodology does not say what is a good documentation or what are good tests.
 This is up to the developer or the team to decide what is satisfying or not.

-It is also important to understand that following this methodology does not necesseraly guarantee the quality.
+It is also important to understand that following this methodology does not necessarily guarantee the quality.
 The only think that does this methodology is to give more credibility to documenting and testing and less to the code.
 The assumption behind all of it is that if writing unit tests and documentation is considered as boring and annoying if the focus is given to documenting and testing, then coding becomes boring.
 However, you will write the code because you want to be paid or gratified by the praises of the community ;)

 ## The four steps